arhframe/yamlarh/README.md

 Yamlarh
 =======

-Yml injector for arhframe in standalone.
+Yamlarh is now just a name, with this tool you can inject value or date in a formatted file (as `json`, `xml`, `yml`).
-You can inject into your yaml:
+You can inject into your formatted file:
   * object
   * constant from scope
   * Variable from global scope
-  * Variable from yaml file
+  * Variable from formatted file

-You can also import other yaml inside a yaml file for overriding
+You can also import other formatted file inside a formatted file file for overriding

 Installation
 =======